Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 ```
 ## Exercise 3: Put it all together and build your image

-Now that we have all of the pieces for our application, let's put it all together and build it.
+Now that we have all of the pieces for building and running our application, let's put it all together and build it.

 Your Dockerfile should look like this: